Tatsuno, Nagano

 Tatsuno (辰野町, Tatsuno-machi) is a town located in Nagano Prefecture, Japan.
 As of 1 June 2019, the town had an estimated population of 18,951 in 7917 households, and a population density of 112 persons per km2.
 The total area of the town is 169.20 sqkm.

 Geography

 Tatsuno is located in the Ina Valley of south-central Nagano Prefecture, bordered by the Kiso Mountains.
 The Tenryū River flows through the town, which is surrounded by mountains and is rich in a natural environment.
 It is takes about 3 hours from Tokyo, 2 hours from Nagoya, 5 hours from Kyoto by train and equally by car.
 Part of the town is within the borders of the Enrei Ōjō Prefectural Natural Park.
 The Yokokawa Dam is located in Tatsuno.

+In the city neigbourhood, the geographical center of Japan is located.